Welcome to Keep Covington/Newton Beautiful (KCNB)!

 Effective July 1, 2018:

-Six full-service centers will remain open.
-New vehicle hang tags will be required to enter the centers.
-The hang tags can be purchased online, by mail or in person at the Newton County Historic Courthouse for $155 for use of all six centers.
-Up to 10 bags of trash a week will be allowed.
+Six full-service centers are open.
+Current vehicle hang tags are required to enter the centers.
+The hang tags can be purchased online, by mail, or in person at the Newton County Historic Courthouse for $155 for use of all centers.
+Up to 10 bags of trash a week are allowed.

 Adams Circle - 2010 Adams Circle